Aruldoss: Career

 After completing school, Aruldoss worked as a photographer at weddings.
 Through his acquaintances, he managed to get a breakthrough into the Tamil film industry and served as an assistant cinematographer in Sundar C's Arunachalam (1997).
 He subsequently went on to work as the main cameraman in A Aa E Ee (2009) and Pathinaaru (2009).

 Aruldoss has often collaborated as an actor with film maker Suseenthiran, after making his debut in Naan Mahaan Alla (2010) and appearing in Azhagarsamiyin Kuthirai (2011), Rajapattai (2011) and Paayum Puli (2015).
-His close friendship with Seenu Ramasamy has meant that Aruldoss has also played roles in Thenmerku Paruvakaatru (2010), Neerparavai (2012) and Idam Porul Yaeval (2016).
-He has also appeared in acclaimed films including Soodhu Kavvum (2013), Thanga Meengal (2013) and Papanasam (2015).
+His close friendship with Seenu Ramasamy has meant that Aruldoss has also played roles in Thenmerku Paruvakaatru (2010), Neerparavai (2012), Idam Porul Yaeval (2015) and Dharma Durai (2016).
 During the making of Ponmaalai Pozhudhu (2013), Aruldoss slapped the actress Gayathrie by mistake.
 He subsequently made a public apology for his actions.

+He has also appeared in acclaimed films including Soodhu Kavvum (2013), Thanga Meengal (2013) and Papanasam (2015).

+The actor is equally proud of having shared screen space with Rajinikanth in Kaala (2018).
+He also played with Mammootty in Peranbu (2019).

+He continued with Suseenthiran's Eeswaran (2021), Veerapandiyapuram (2022) and Kuttram Kuttrame (2022).
+He was later acted in Vikram (2022) starring Kamal Haasan as well as Maharaja (2024), Viduthalai Part 2 (2024) and Thalaivan Thalaivii (2025) with Vijay Sethupathi.